 Where Is Argentina’s Gold?

 None of this should come as a surprise.
-As we noted in our August 6 post, “What Is the Milei Government Doing With Argentina’s Gold?“, the government’s decision to send multiple shipments of the country’s gold across the Atlantic under the cover of darkness puts it at risk of seizure by unpaid creditors, of which Argentina has a very long list:
+In fact, it was so predictable that as Michael Hudson suggests in the comments thread below, Milei may have sent the gold to the UK precisely so that it could be seized.
+Given his near-total devotion to the Anglo sphere, this is is a very real possibility.
+As we noted in our August 6 post, “What Is the Milei Government Doing With Argentina’s Gold?“, the government’s decision to send multiple shipments of the country’s gold across the Atlantic under the cover of darkness puts it at high risk of seizure by unpaid creditors, of which Argentina has a very large number:

 “The gold in transit may be seized by any judge who eventually orders a seizure for any of the cases Argentina has pending abroad.
 It’s an unnecessary risk being run, and [the central bank] should clarify to us Argentines the reason for this transaction, whether it is to exchange the gold for foreign currency in another country, or whether it is a credit operation, or whether it is a purchase and repurchase operation with the International Payment Bank.